 Saturday Plans Cancelled

-On this fateful Saturday morning you learned two things: 1. your daughter is fearless, 2. you might have a rodent infestation.
+On this fateful Saturday morning, you learned two things: 1. your daughter is fearless, 2. you might have a rodent infestation.
 While your wife and daughter head to the beach, you immediately start conducting research.
 You start going through the pantry and crawlspace looking for signs of an infestation.
 Sure enough, the evidence is overwhelming.
 You discover droppings in the pantry and a few holes in the baseboards.
 Instead of spending the day relaxing at the beach going hiking, or golfing, you need to spend the day looking for pest control in Honolulu.
 You begin by making calls and looking online for the most reliable service in the area.

 Don’t Let Their Cute Looks Fool You

 Though mice are seemingly innocent, small, cute creatures, they can cause more problems than you would normally think.
-At the first signs of an infestation you need to act quickly and look for pest control in Honolulu.
+At the first signs of an infestation, you need to act quickly and look for pest control in Honolulu.
 Mice can cause a fair amount of damage to your house; they can tear holes in walls, furniture, and insulation.
 Despite this damage to your house, the main concern when it comes to mice is your health.
 Mice are great at finding your food source and making themselves right at home.
 One of the first signs people notice are droppings in the kitchen or pantry.
 It is incredibly important to take these signs seriously, as mice are filthy pests that carry a range of bacteria and diseases like salmonellosis, rickettsialpox, leptospirosis, and tapeworms.
 The signs are small, but if you know what to look for you can stop an infestation before it becomes too rampant.
 The health of you and your family is important and can be protected by pest control in Honolulu.
-Remember, if you see one there is likely more.
+Remember, if you see one there are likely more.